OUR FOUNDER, CHUCK COLSON

 Colson emerged from prison with a new mission: mobilizing the Christian church to minister to prisoners.

-He founded Prison Fellowship in 1976, which is now the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform.
+In 1976, he founded Prison Fellowship, which is now the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform.
 In recognition of his work among prisoners, Colson received the prestigious Templeton Prize for Progress in Religion in 1993.